-manufacturers and retailers of paper and other wood-based consumer goods.
-For example, through a network of national nonprofit affiliates that set standards in over 80 countries, the FSC issues certificates to logging companies that comply with self-imposed constraints on exploitation rates and other "sustainability" practices and, in the case of furniture and paper manufacturers and retailers, require that those entities demonstrate a "chain of custody" showing that all participants in the supply chain have complied with these practices.
-By year-end 2010, certified forests reportedly constituted nine percent of all the world's forests, most of which have been certified by the two leading certifiers, FSC and PEFC.
+80 countries, the FSC issues certificates to logging companies that comply with selfimposed constraints on exploitation rates and other "sustainability" practices and, in the case of furniture and paper manufacturers and retailers, require that those entities demonstrate a "chain of custody" showing that all participants in the supply chain have complied with these practices.
+By year-end 2010, certified forests reportedly constituted 9% of all the world's forests, most of which have been certified by the two leading certifiers, FSC and PEFC.

-Both the Dolphin Safe mark administered by the Earth Institute and the marks administered by FSC, PEFC, and other forest certification organizations, have something in common: these are trademarks administered by a nonprofit organization, which grants the right to use its trademark to companies that meet certain standards and agree to be subject to auditing and other verification procedures.
-160 Consistent with this Article's thesis, it is no accident that constrained entities have achieved rapid success in eliciting compliance with environmental standards by manufacturers and retailers.
-The certification mechanism solves a commitment problem.
-The manufacturer cannot credibly attest to compliance with environmental standards and consumers have no costeffective means by which to verify either compliance with the standard or whether the standard sets a reasonable ethical threshold.
-Commitment failure invites entry by certification entrepreneurs who have either an ideological or profit-based incentive to incur the costs of developing and administering a standard, which firms then adopt to seek to capture the price premium that will be paid by intermediate users or end-users who sufficiently value the environmentally sensitive features verified by the certification entity.
-The certification paradox implies that an ideological-that is, nonprofitmotivated-entity has an inherent advantage over a profit-motivated entity.
-The former can make a stronger credible commitment against shirking once the standard has become established and the certifier's position is protected by high switching costs.
+Both the Dolphin Safe mark administered by the Earth Institute and the marks administered by FSC, PEFC and other forest certification organizations have something in common: these are trademarks administered by a nonprofit organization, which grants the right to use its trademark to companies that meet certain standards and agree to be subject to auditing and other verification procedures.
+Consistent with this Article's thesis, it is no accident that constrained entities have achieved rapid success in eliciting compliance with environmental standards by manufacturers and retailers.
+The certification mechanism solves a commitment problem: the manufacturer cannot credibly attest to compliance with environmental standards and consumers have no cost-effective means by which to verify either compliance with the standard or whether the standard sets a reasonable ethical threshold.
+Commitment failure invites entry by certification entrepreneurs who have either an ideological or profit-based incentive to incur the costs of developing and administering a standard, which is then adopted by firms that seek to capture the price premium that will be paid by intermediate users or end-users who sufficiently value the environmentally sensitive features verified by the certification entity.
+The certification paradox implies that an ideological (that is, non-profitmotivated) entity has an inherent advantage over a profit-motivated entity: the former can make a stronger credible commitment against shirking once the standard has become established and the certifier's position is protected by high switching costs.
 Only the ideological entity can credibly commit that it will "leave money on the table" and decline to shirk.